 Best spots for a picnic in Paris

-All of the parks in Paris are good for picnics with friends, and I personally love:
+All of the parks in Paris are good for picnics with friends, but some of the best are:

-- The jardin du Luxembourg in the VIth district of Paris (but the best spot is not in the shade, so you’ll have to embrace a picnic in the dust)
+- The jardin du Luxembourg in the VIth district of Paris (but the best spot is not on the grass, so you’ll have to embrace a picnic in the dust)

-- The Bois de Boulogne in the XVIth district of Paris (it’s easy to reach if you live in the West and if you’re looking for a huge, quiet green space)
+- The Bois de Boulogne in the XVIth district of Paris (it’s easy to reach if you live in the west and if you’re looking for a quiet green space)

-- The Parc Monceau in the VIIIth district of Paris (only if you are kids-friendly)
+- The Parc Monceau in the VIIIth district of Paris (only if you are kid-friendly)

 - Buttes Chaumont in the XIXth district of Paris (if you like climbing and fancy watching the sunset from the top of a hill)